NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 The idea is that it does not make sense for templates to be a separate concept.

 Both examples here are full blown components.
+It's only of a matter of if the component has its own state.

+SKIP:

 I'm not going to get in to the "why" of this change here, but this is the first feature that I know of in Ember's design